tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Dependence on platform characteristics

-The trained model was tried on an 8 year old Macbook Pro.
+The trained model was also tried on another platform, an 8 year old Macbook Pro.
 The car did not make it to the bridge before veering off track.
 The simulator in conjunction with the model's feedback loop seem to depend on performance characteristics of execution platform.